michellehkim280/data-science-portfolio/README.md

 # Data Science Portfolio - Michelle Kim

 This repository acts as my portfolio of completed data science projects for academics and self learning.
-Projects are in the form of ...
+Projects are in the form of Juypter Notesbooks, R markdown files, and Presentation Slideshow pdf files.

-## Instructions for Running Python Notebooks Locally
+## Contents